 The trick is to stick to your savings goal each week and even though it all looks quite easy in the beginning, in reality it get’s harder and harder each week!
 You see the last 4 weeks where you have to save R490, R500, R510 & R520?
 Will you really be able to do that?
 That may seem a little crazy!

 Here’s an alternative way to do this.
 There are 52 weeks and each week has a value assigned to it.
 It doesn’t actually make any difference in which order you complete the savings, as long as each amount is saved.
 With other words, in month 1 you may be able to do a R400 week as well as a R50, R20 & R10.
 In the second month you may only be able to do small amounts do to some circumstances.
 That’s okay, swop it up but be sure to mark off a value each week.

 See how I’ve mixed it up here, it makes no difference to the total but it may help you with your cashflow.

-I like both versions.
+I like both versions of the weekly savings plan.
 In the first variation where you save your money consecutively you should be able to get better and better at it each week which is why you’re able to save more and more.
 And in the second variation you allow yourself to have some “bad weeks” where you save a lesser amount.
 Either way you’ll end up with the same total.

 And if you really like patterns and logic you could work the standard list from both sides.
 So R10 in Week 1, R520 in Week 2, then R20 in Week 3 and R510 in Week 4, etc. So many options!

-I would like to encourage you to start this challenge now!
+I would like to encourage you to start this 52 week savings plan now!

-You can download this free 52 Week Challenge Progress sheet to keep track of where you’re at.
+You can download this free 52 Week Savings Plan Progress sheet to keep track of where you’re at.
 (And you can obviously make a nicer one to suite your specific creative style!)

 Better yet, join the challenge and receive your weekly email giving the savings goal for the week along with motivation to keep going!